thudfactor/coi-presentation/11/PITCHME.md

 ### Pantheon weaknesses

-- Project root is site root
+- Project root is site root |
-- No solution for local development
+- No solution for local development |

-(Acquia scores better here, but Pantheon wins in other areas).

 ---

 ## Local Dev

-- Uses four separate Docker containers
-  - Two repos for module and theme work (local Drupal)
+- One repo for module and theme work (local Drupal)
-  - Two repos for design work and page prototyping (Patternlab)
+- One repo for design work and page prototyping (Patternlab)
 - Some extra command line tools / dependencies
-  - Terminus
-  - Composer
-  - Make
-  - Git
-- Two Git repos on Gitlab.

-+++?image=assets/image/docker.png
-## What is Docker?
++++?image=assets/image/docker.png&size=auto 70%

 +++
 ### Drupal Repo